anhkhoakz/LinkSnipper/README.md

 ## Contributing

 We welcome your contributions!
 If you encounter issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/anhkhoakz/linksnipper).
+Please follow [Contributing direction](./CONTRIBUTING.md)

 ## Code of Conduct